tkarakai-gto/notes/docker_notes.md

+Largely based on Udemy course "Docker Mastery: The Complete Toolset From a Docker Captain" by [Bret Fisher](https://gemalto.udemy.com/user/bretfisher/).

 # Docker Notes

 Docker version format changed early 2017.
 Versions are now YY.MM  based (like Ubuntu) and you can choose *Stable* (slower) or *Edge* (faster) releases.
 This means that newer features drop faster in Edge releases, and fixes are backported for a longer timeline to Stable releases.
 Everyone wins.